nitrictech/docs/docs/contributions.md

 There are plenty of ways to get involved, we've summarized a few here to get you started.

-Our team encourages you to ask questions, raise requests for new features and let us know about bugs!
+Nitric is opensource, our team encourages you to ask questions, raise requests for new features and let us know about bugs!

 ### Ask a question about Nitric